Recent videos on Countdown to the Kingdom of which I had no part

 I’m sorry to pester you with yet another announcement on this, but as we now stand on the cusp of the long awaited October 2020 (during which Fr.
 Michel says there will be “great” events, whereas during Fall 2020 in general Fr.
 Michel says the Chastisements — the Purification — will begin), I feel I should reiterate the same-old-same-old:

-Now that I’ve said that, let me say what’s even more important: Don’t just assume Fr.
+Now that I’ve said that, let me say this: Don’t just assume Fr.
 Michel is wrong, either!!
 If the long-prophesied events do begin this Fall, then at that time, deciding to complain, “But Dr. ____ and Bishop ____ spoke against Fr.
 Michel!!” won’t do you any good.
+[Note: If a Bishop formally condemns an alleged private revelation; then, yes, that indeed must be obeyed!
+But that is not what has happened here.
+Two Bishops publicly — but still only personally — “disavowed” Fr.
+Michel’s prophecies since there had been some confusion/miscommunication that had caused some people to at first think those Bishops endorsed his prophecies.]
 I am not convinced Fr.
-Michel’s prophecies are authentic; but they might well be.
+Michel’s prophecies are authentic; but they might be.
 And this much I can confidently say: immediately before the long-prophesied events hit (i.e. Chastisements, Warning, Antichrist), God will send the Church another prophet with another private revelation, giving more details on what is coming — due to the utter imminence of the events — than He has given before.
 That prophet, whoever he will be, will certainly be opposed by many big voices in the Church and many in the hierarchy.
 Is that prophet Fr.
 Michel?
 I don’t know.
 Discern that for yourself.
 But he might be.